Hurricane Ian strikes Cuba, Florida braces for winds, floods

 “It is a big storm, it is going to kick up a lot of water as it comes in,” DeSantis told a news conference in Sarasota, a coastal city of 57,000 that could be hit.
 “And you’re going to end up with really significant storm surge and you’re going to end up with really significant flood events.
 And this is the kind of storm surge that is life threatening.”

 Hundreds of residents were being evacuated from several nursing homes in the Tampa area, where hospitals were also moving some patients.
 Airports in Tampa, St. Petersburg and Key West closed.
-Busch Gardens in Tampa closed at least through Tuesday, while Disney World in Orlando closed four hotels.
+Busch Gardens in Tampa closed at least through Tuesday, while several Orlando-area theme parks, including Disney World and Sea World, planned to close Wednesday and Thursday.

 NASA rolled its moon rocket from the launch pad to its Kennedy Space Center hangar, adding weeks of delay to the test flight.